Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 By default, you will enter the Multi-speaker audio interface:

 III.
-Multi-speaker Dubbing: Practical Steps
+Multi-Speaker Text-to-Speech Practical Steps

-1. Prepare and Paste the Text for Dubbing
+1. Prepare and Paste Text for Speech

 - Specify Speaker: At the beginning of each line, use the format